Cross-Account Orchestration with AWS Systems Manager

 Summary

-This How To article outlines how to configure the SSM Node Executor to be used across multiple AWS Accounts.
 The setup walks through configuring Runbook Automation to execute commands and scripts on EC2 nodes that reside in AWS accounts that are separate from the account where Runbook Automation is running.

 - Runbook Automation integrates with "Master" Account using direct integration.